-Thomas, E., Smith, L., McGarty, C. and Postmes, T. (2010) Nice and nasty: the formation of prosocial and hostile social movements.
+Thomas, E.F., Smith, L., McGarty, C. and Postmes, T. (2010) Nice and nasty: The formation of prosocial and hostile social movements.
 La revue Internationale de Psychologie Sociale - The International Review of Social Psychology, 23 (2-3). pp. 17-55.

 While existing research recognizes the central importance of social identities in motivating participation in social movements, much less is known about the creation of such groups.
 In this paper we take a social identity perspective and consider the ways that both "nice" (prosocial) and "nasty" (hostile) social movements can be mobilized through the dynamic construction of social identities.
 We argue that group interaction plays a key role as the medium through which social movements actively construct and negotiate the content of the group membership.
 This intra-group interaction can result in consensual norms for social action.
 We argue that by harnessing the power of this identity formation process, one can practically utilize collectives as instruments for positive social change.
 Conversely, awareness of these processes can also be used to subvert the formation of hostile movements.
 We thus use our theoretical platform as a basis for suggested interventions.

 |Publisher:||Association for the Diffusion of International Research in Social Psychology|